What do you need to manage an effective product team?

 Make sure you select software with desktop and mobile capabilities, that way all your remote colleagues can tune in and follow a digital roadmap, from wherever they are logging in.

 Of course, there are some challenges that not even crystal-clear video calling will overcome.
-Reality is: many remote teams are made up of stakeholders in different countries, and therefore varying time zones, so the connection can become a real pain for participants.
+The reality is: many remote teams are made up of stakeholders in different countries, and therefore varying time zones, so the connection can become a real pain for participants.
 Lifehack from us: you can increase video conference effectiveness dramatically by just asking everyone to use headphones.
-Silicon Valley star, investor Jason Calacanis, over and over repeats on his podcast that he never takes any call anymore where not everyone is on headphones.
+Silicon Valley star, and investor Jason Calacanis, over and over repeats on his podcast that he never takes any calls anymore where not everyone is on headphones.

 So, consider your remote teams’ localities before setting meeting times.
 Is it possible for everyone to attend?
 Or is it easier to have two or three meetings with the same agenda, to ensure everyone is up to speed?

 As a PM, it’s your duty to make sure all stakeholders are included and up-to-date.

 In a centralized office space, stakeholders can easily visit each other’s desks.
 A query to ask, a new idea to share, a misunderstanding to rectify: whatever the purpose, a quick chat is often enough to keep the product team on track.